 The Committee on the Present Danger (CPD) is a neoconservative pressure group that aims "to stiffen American resolve to confront the challenge presented by terrorism and the ideologies that drive it."
 Re-launched in 2004 to focus on the "war on terror," the CPD was initially created during the Cold War by foreign policy hawks who promoted confrontational ant-Soviet policies.
-Although many of its 100-plus members continue to publish and organize, particularly around the issue of Iran and its nuclear program, the group had become largely dormant by 2013.
+Although many of its 100-plus members continue to publish and organize, particularly around the issue of Iran and its nuclear program, the group has been largely dormant for many years.

 CPD was first founded in 1950 to win public and congressional approval for a post-World War II remilitarization and troop deployment that helped initiate the Cold War.
 It was then reconstituted in 1976 by a group of Cold War hawks who opposed détente with the Soviet Union.

 The the CPD's leadership is dominated by erstwhile Cold Warriors and leading neoconservatives.
 Reagan-era secretary of state George Shultz and Clinton-era CIA head James Woolsey are CPD's co-chairs.
 They are joined by two honorary co-chairs, the hawkish former senators Jon Kyl and Joseph Lieberman.

 Other notable members include Kenneth Adelman, Ilan Berman, Rachel Ehrenfeld, Frank Gaffney, New Gingrich, Clifford May, Daniel Pipes, Norman Podhoretz, Randy Scheunemann, Akbar Atri, and Moshe Yaalon.
 Jeane Kirkpatrick, a CPD member before her death in 2006, said the committee's members are largely "friends of mine," and that "a number of the people involved in it are also members of Freedom House," a neoconservative-linked human-rights organization on whose board of trustees Kirkpatrick once served.